Nikola Tesla

 III.
 Nikola Tesla and what we can learn from his life

 Many of today's technological marvels, such as Elon Musk's electric car line and Nvidia's blazing-fast processor, were inspired by Nikola Tesla.
-The Serbian American inventor has also captured people's imaginations because of the video game, rock band, and Jack White short film that feature his likeness.
-Another episode of Ancient Aliens on the History channel focused on determining whether his genius was the result of extraterrestrial origins.
+The Serbian-American inventor has also captured people's imaginations because of the video game, rock band, and Jack White short film that feature his likeness.
+Another episode of Ancient Aliens on the History Channel focused on determining whether his genius resulted from extraterrestrial origins.

-One has to question whether he truly merits the attention, even though he is about to serve as inspiration for more artistic endeavors—a new novel and a movie are planned for release this year, for example.
-Tesla, after all, is remembered as a dishonest businessman who lived out his days in obscurity and was largely ignored for the majority of the 20th century.
-What could he possibly impart to today's innovators and businesspeople?
+One has to question if Nikola Tesla truly merits such consideration, even as his life and legacy inspire artistic projects - a novella and movie are set for release this year, for instance.
+Tesla was known as a dishonest businessman who lived out his days largely unnoticed during most of the 20th century.
+What could he impart to today's innovators and businesspeople?
 You can learn just as much from Tesla's failures as his successes if you strive to be similarly disruptive.
 Here are some lessons that are still relevant today, more than a century later:

 1. Stage an act